 Table 3.7.
-Policies and programmes promoting flexible leave allocation across APEC economies No. of ADEC according
+Policies and programmes promoting flexible leave allocation across APEC economies

+Policies or programmes No. of APEC economies

+I oncies of programmes implementing

-Policies or programmes No. of APEC economies implementing Flexible parental leave policy that can be transferable among mother and father 5 Flexible parental leave policy that can be taken at any period of time 10 Availability of incentives if both parents take parental leave (e.g., in the form of additional leave or bonus periods).
-3 Tripartite paternal leave policy (some period of leave days for mothers only, some for fathers only, and some shared by both parents) 7 Source: Compiled by Presisi Indonesia from Economy sources and relevant Government websites
+Policies or programmes implementing Flexible parental leave policy that can be transferable among mother and father 5 Flexible parental leave policy that can be taken at any period of time 10 Availability of incentives if both parents take parental leave (e.g., in the form 3 of additional leave or bonus periods).
+5 Tripartite paternal leave policy (some period of leave days for mothers only, 7 some for fathers only, and some shared by both parents) Source: Compiled by Presisi Indonesia from Economy sources and relevant Government websites